vjvisu0/Expense-Counter/README.md

 You can also write comments for the expenses that you made

-If you don't want want to write any expenses enter 'quit' to exit
+If you don't want want to write any comments enter 'quit' to exit